microsoft/promptflow/docs/how-to-guides/enable-streaming-mode.md

 ### Consume using Python

-We have created [a utility file](../media/how-to-guides/how-to-enable-streaming-mode/scripts/event_stream.py) as an example to demonstrate how to consume the server-sent event.
 A sample usage would like:

 ```python
 try: